ashkeel/nebulatweaks/README.md

 - Removes Ring Runner and Chaos Ring Runners, the two universally hated battle modes in the server.
 - Disabling Juicebox gates in specific maps because sometimes you _really_ don't want that boost.
+- Saying "HELL" during map voting will call for a vote to go to a random hell map

 Experimenting with: